-Step 1: Open the new artboard with a rectangular shape and create the objects which must be reflected we can use different shapes and objects to make the reflecting.
+Step 1: Open the new artboard with a rectangular shape and create the objects that must be reflected; we can use different shapes and objects to reflect.
 Create text using shapes, pen, brush, and other tools.

-Step 3: The reflection copy sets are created, select the reflection copy and click down arrow button to create the gap between original and reflected objects.
+Step 3: The reflection copy sets are created; select the reflection copy and click the down arrow button to create the gap between original and reflected objects.

-Step 4: Select all and press Ctrl + G to group everything on the single file.
+Step 4: Select all and press Ctrl + G to group everything on a single file.
 Press Shift + F7 or windows -> Align to open Align options.

 Step 5: Select the selection tool and drag and select all the components and right-click and select ungroup options.
 This separates the objects for selection.

 Step 6: Double click on the warp tool from the toolbar.
 Wrap configuration window opens and configures the setting of the wrap as given values to create a diagonal warp tool.

 Step 7: Select the object which must be created as waves and move the warp tool along them to create a waves effect as shown in the image.
 Repeat this for every object.

 Step 8: After completing the warp moves on the design, we can add and delete few more anchor points if required for detailing and shaping at curves and repeat the warp tool move to get the shape.
 In the end, we get them out as shown below or even better based on the practice.
 By this, we can add a water reflection effect to the design content.